Salman-itShaala/js-practice-questions/medium/medium.md

 10. Write a function to calculate the sum of digits of a given number.

 11. Write a function that capitalizes the first letter of every word in a given sentence.

+12. Write a function to return number of digits in given number

+13. Write a function to check whether given number is armstrong or not (An Armstrong number is one where the sum of its digits each raised to the power of the number of digits equals the number itself (e.g., 153 = 1³ + 5³ + 3³))

+14.